 We have implemented a multimodal dialogue framework for the integration of AI components within a cloud-based architecture.
-In the next iteration of the proposed companion system, we aim at including individual user-dependent assistance which takes into account, among other features, the user's preferences and his expertise.
-Furthermore, proactive situation-dependent support based on user monitoring is planned as well as integrating the user in the planning process using mixed-initiative planning techniques.
+An evaluation of the system was done by Behnke et al. (2019).
+In the next iteration of the proposed companion system, we aim at including proactive situation-dependent support based on user monitoring.